randrescastaneda/NPplusplus_Stata_Shortcuts/README.md

 ### 3. Changing shortcuts

-You may change the chortcuts of this files by clicking in `Macro`>`Modify Shurtcut/Delete Macro`.
+You may change the shortcuts of this files by clicking in `Macro`>`Modify Shurtcut/Delete Macro`.

 Author
 ------